bcgov/bcdg/docs/content-partner-guide.md

 ## What format is used for DevHub documentation?

 DevHub documentation uses the popular Markdown format.
 Markdown is a simple, text based format that makes writing for the web much easier than using other more complicated formats like HTML.
-Even though it's simple, Markdown allows writers to use multi-level headings, different text styles, and add tables, images and diagrams.
-There are many excellent references on the Internet for writing in Markdown, including this ["cheat sheet"](https://www.markdownguide.org/cheat-sheet/).
+Even though it's simple, Markdown allows writers to use multi-level headings., different text styles, and add tables, images and diagrams.
+There are many excellent reference on the Internet for writing in Markdown, including  the [pages from Markdown's creator](https://daringfireball.net/projects/markdown/), the Markdown ["cheat sheet"](https://www.markdownguide.org/cheat-sheet/), and [this tutorial](https://commonmark.org/help/tutorial/).

 Within DevHub, navigation is driven by a special configuration file called `mkdocs.yml` that is stored in the same GitHub repository as the Markdown files.
 This file uses the `yml` (pronounced "YAM-EL") format that is slightly more complicated than Markdown, but only infrequently updated.
 We provide a starter for you and support for working with this file if you need it.